Gyodon-Japanese Beef

 3. In a separate cast iron or non-stick skillet, heat a couple of tablespoons of oil.
 Cook the eggs sunny-side up, ensuring the yolks remain runny.
 Batch cooking is an option if needed.

 4. Once the beef has finished simmering, distribute the cooked rice among serving bowls (recipe serves 4).
 Top each bowl with the beef and a sunny-side-up egg.
-Garnish with chopped scallion and, if desired, toasted sesame seeds.
+Garnish with chopped scallion and, if desired, toasted sesame seeds and pickled ginger.